 Richard J.T.
 Shaheen leads the personal injury team at Nesbitt Coulter LLP.
-He is among the small percentage of lawyers in Ontario recognized by The Law Society of Upper Canada as a Certified Specialist (civil litigation).
+He is among the small percentage of lawyers in Ontario recognized by The Law Society of Ontario as a Certified Specialist (civil litigation).
 The Law Society’s Specialist Certification Program assists members of the public and the legal profession to identify lawyers who have met or exceeded established standards of experience and knowledge and who have maintained a high standard of professional practice.

 Rick Shaheen leads the civil litigation and personal injury team in Nesbitt Coulter LLP and restricts his practice to serious personal injury claims and insurance disputes, as well as insurance defence for a variety of insurers.
 He is known for his energetic prosecution and defence of personal injury, motor vehicle, and insurance disputes.